Experimenting making Japanese takoyaki with red bean filling. Wanted a lighter version than straight pancake batter so added 1 egg whipped egg white.

 Been attempting an original recipe for Vietnamese baguettes.
 One of the “Perfect Sourdough” FB members shared a high hydration high protein recipe and I converted it to sourdough and used 5% brown rice flour to hopefully yield a crisper crust.

-The member also noted that she did not have a baking stone, one health but baked on an aluminum sheet pan.
-I did a comparison bake for her, prosthesis keeping everything thing else constant.
+The member also noted that she did not have a baking stone, but baked on an aluminum sheet pan.
+I did a comparison bake for her, keeping everything thing else constant.

 With a higher thermal mass and better heat transfer, the baking stone produced an almost 50% increase in volume and a more open crumb structure.

 The family has been watching the Kid’s Baking Championship and the little one has the volcano cake challenge on repeat.
-Of course, diagnosis we needed to make our own.
+Of course we needed to make our own.
 But first we needed a base recipe for a chocolate mini bundt cake.

 My fast, easy and yet moist baking requirement was met with Two Peas & Their Pod chocolate bundt cake recipe, as it included sour cream.